-After all the fun we had exploring spiders and their webs for Playful Learning, we decided to follow up with an art project.
+We've had so much fun learning about spiders lately that we decided to do a spider art project.
 So, we found some fun materials and made these awesome spider web paintings.

 Brown construction paper

 Our first step was making the spider webs.
 In order to get the wispy look of an actual spider web, we painted our webs with yarn.
 I poured some white paint on a plastic lid.
 The girls ran their yarn through the paint, then ran it all over their paper.
 It was so much fun and so very messy!